tprabhakarreddy/terraform/Day-4-S3-DynamoDB-Creation/Readme.md

 ----------------------------------------------------------------------------------------------
 *The following cases were discussed in the class:*
-### 1.Challenges Without Locking Terraform State File
+### 1. Challenges Without Locking Terraform State File
 Terraform state file locking is essential for preventing concurrent operations from causing inconsistencies or corruption.
 Without locking, the State File Corruption issue can arise:

 **Scenario:**.